canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/developer-setup.md

         sudo apt update
         sudo apt install snapcraft build-essential git

-5. Learn how to create snaps on [snapcraft.io](http://snapcraft.io/docs/build-snaps/)
+5. Next, you can learn how to create snaps on [snapcraft.io](http://snapcraft.io/docs/build-snaps/)

 ### Testing your snaps locally